 Effective management of natural resources to protect and preserve the ability of local government to meet public needs is vital for the future of Kansas and its communities.
-State and federal environmental regulations should be based on sound science and technology and should not be imposed without a cost/benefit analysis.
+State and federal environmental regulations should be based on sound science and technology and should not be imposed without a cost/ benefit analysis.

 - Water Quality.
-We support a clean and adequate public water supply and the protection of public health and aquatic life.
-We endorse cooperative solutions to water quality challenges. - Water Quantity.
-State laws and administrative procedures should provide for the vigorous protection of current and future municipal water supplies. - Water Planning.
-We support a regional approach to water quality and quantity planning and encourage city involvement in this process.
+We support a clean and safe public water supply and the protection of public health and aquatic life.
+We endorse cooperative solutions to water quality challenges which address both point and non-point source pollution. - Water Quantity.
+Government at all levels should be proactive regarding the protection of current and future municipal water supplies.
+We support efforts to create expanded access to reservoir storage by municipal water suppliers. - Water Planning.
+We support greater intergovernmental cooperation regarding water quality and quantity planning and sustainability.
 The State should adequately fund the State Water Plan through the State General Fund. - Infrastructure Funding.
 We support increased federal and state funding to assist local communities with their water, wastewater, levee, and dam infrastructure and associated security needs. - Stormwater Management.
 We encourage KDHE to work with cities and provide technical support in the implementation of reasonable regulations related to stormwater management.
-We endorse cooperative solutions to stormwater quality and quantity challenges. - Solid Waste.
+We endorse cooperative solutions to stormwater quality and quantity challenges which address both point and non-point source pollution. - Solid Waste.
 The home rule powers of cities to dispose of and manage municipal solid waste should not be restricted.
-We oppose any legislation which would declare changes in private solid waste providers to be a taking. - Hazardous Waste.
+We oppose any legislation which would declare changes in private solid waste providers to be a taking. - Recycling.
+We encourage the State to assist in developing programs to make recycling a cost-effective option for communities and their citizens. - Hazardous Waste.
 We support a comprehensive state-local approach to provide assistance in identifying hazardous wastes and to develop programs to monitor and dispose of such wastes. - Clean Air.
 We support air quality controls which protect the health and safety of Kansans while allowing for orderly economic development.